 Full disclosure: I wrote about these dating turn-offs a long time ago during my single days.
-I was absolutely exhausted from dealing with those horrible pick-up lines and wondering “when will people get the memo that none of these advances are welcomed?!”
+I was absolutely exhausted from dealing with those horrible pick-up lines (do they get them from Instagram?) and wondering “when will people get the memo that none of these advances are welcomed?!”
 So I decided to write about what NOT to say when pursuing someone romantically.
 These turn-offs on the dating scene can end things before they’ve even started!

 Also – while I’m probably preaching to the choir here – if by the off chance you are employing any of these strategies, I seriously encourage you to rethink them.
 But if you are a victim of these ridiculous attempts like I was, then feel free to enjoy it for a laugh!